tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 ### Gravity Nullifier
 In the event of a power outage, the Gravity Nullifier will switch off, but when power returns, it does not automatically switch back on.
+It cannot distinguish between intentionally turned off by the player and automatically turned off by power shortage.

 ### Missile Silo
 Every 8 days, one of each missile type on order is built.